chetanmeh/meta64/docs/bugs-and-todos.md

 # TODO
+* If user is logged in we should hide the "signup" button.
 * Need menu item that will display anonymous home page to a user who is logged in.
 * Need to be able to block simultaneous requests from user, for example, clicking the same button twice in a row, before the first request completes.
 I haven't checked how JQuery handles simultaneous requests, and spring is definitely not thread-safe on the session yet, until I add that.
 So app is not ready for production until this work is done.
 * Need some kind of progress indication of any long running processes (like an export) happening on the server.